DEBUG.3-1

 They've come to a central part of the Lapis Marine urban area.

 Proceeding down an alley, they arrive at a nondescript plaza with no resident NPCs nor notable architecture.
 It's simply a backwater part of town, one no one would think of coming to.
-But come they have, and now Winr, Yuuki, and Ryu found themselves surrounded by a group of men.
-The team's partner Digimon were on standby in their D-Storage.

 As was reported, the group numbered over a dozen.
 One of them delivered a put-down: "So what if you're debuggers?
 Anything special about you compared to ordinary players?
 Nope."